django/deps/draft/0008-black.rst

 1. Updating the `coding style`_:

-   * Adding documentation about Black, similar to the existing documentation about isort;
+   * Adding documentation about Black, similar to the existing documentation about isort.
+The doc will make it clear that the ``# fmt: off`` escape hatch is allowed only in extreme cases where Black produces unreadable code, not whenever someone disagrees with the style choices of Black.

    * Updating explanations around :PEP:`8` and flake8 — they cover a lot more
-     that code formatting so they remain useful even with Black;
+     that code formatting so they remain useful even with Black.

    * Removing other references to code formatting, like the specification of the favorite hanging indent style and chained calls style.